BadrIT/translation_center/README.md

 ##Without Devise

-If your application doesn't use devise for authentication then you have to provide helper named `current_user` that returns the current user in the session and a before_filter named `authenticate_user!` that redirects a user to login page if not already signed in.
+If your application doesn't use devise for authentication then you have to provide helper named `current_user` that returns the current user in the session and a before_action named `authenticate_user!` that redirects a user to login page if not already signed in.

 You also need to add these methods in an initialize, for example `translation_authentication.rb` :